rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 - Namespace
 - Annotation

-If you are interested to list all the available object types you can do that with `kubectl api-resources` and if you need a description of the reosurce type do that with `kubectl explain <object>`.
+If you are interested to list all the available object types you can do that with `kubectl api-resources` and if you need a description of the resource type you can get that with `kubectl explain <object>`.

 ### Kubernetes Networking